Endrendrum Punnagai: Plot

-After a few days, Baby and Sri decide to get married.
-When Goutham gets to know about it, he gets furious and ends their friendship.
-On the same day of the marriage, Sridhar tells Priya that he got married a second time many years before for his son's sake, and that is the reason for Goutham's anger towards him.
-He requests Priya to take care of Goutham.
+After a few days, Baby and Sri decide to marry.
+This infuriates Goutham when he learns of it and ends their friendship.
+On the same day of the marriage, Sridhar tells Priya that he got married for the second time after many years before for Goutham's sake and that was the reason for Goutham's anger towards him.
+He requests that Priya take care of Goutham.
 Goutham and Priya get another contract with Sunny and Sonia, and they leave for Switzerland for the shooting.
-On the day of the shooting, Sonia recalls everything Goutham had done and asks him to apologize for his act.
+On the day of the shooting, Sonia recalls everything Goutham had done and asks him to apologise for his act.
 He refuses because he knows that it is not his fault and then tells Sonia to leave.
-Afterwards, Priya takes the role of Sonia and acts for the advertisement.
+Afterwards, Priya takes on the role of Sonia and acts for the advertisement.
 During the shooting, Priya and Goutham fall in love.
-When they come back from Switzerland, Goutham meets his friend and introduces Priya as just a stranger whom he met in the flight.
-Hurt by Goutham's cheap behavior, she leaves the airport.
-Goutham after returning home calls Priya and asks her to return his watch that he has given to her when they were in foreign.
-Hurt further, Priya reaches Goutham's office next day and returns his watch.
-Before leaving, Priya informs Goutham to contact Sunny in future, indicating that she doesn't want to interact with Goutham anymore.
-Later Sunny and Goutham discuss about the remaining work in the project and during the discussion Sunny informs that Priya is getting married to her friend working in US.
+When they come back from Switzerland, Goutham meets his friend and introduces Priya as just a stranger whom he met on the flight.
+Hurt by Goutham's cheap behaviour, she leaves the airport.
+Goutham after returning home, calls Priya and asks her to return the watch that he gave her when they were abroad.
+Hurt further, Priya reaches Goutham's office the next day and returns his watch.
+Before leaving, Priya informs Goutham to contact Sunny in the future, indicating that she doesn't want to interact with Goutham any more.
+Later, Sunny and Goutham discuss the remaining work on the project and during the discussion Sunny informs that Priya will marry her friend working in the US.
 Sunny further adds that he knows the feeling between Priya and Goutham and advises Goutham not to cheat himself.
 Goutham meets Priya at a beach and there quoting the airport incident, Priya tells Goutham that he is too egoistic that he will hurt anyone to maintain his macho image.
 She further tells him that due to his ego he has stopped talking to his father and friends who are very close to him and she can't afford to live with him since she knows that he will stop talking to her even if there is a small misunderstanding between them.
-After telling this, Priya leaves and Goutham starts feeling guilty.
+After saying this, Priya leaves and Goutham starts feeling guilty and realises all his mistake.